ffund/intro-ml-tss21/slides/1-explore-data.md

 * Learning from adjacent temporal data
 * Learning from duplicate data
 * Learning from features that are not available at prediction time (e.g. data from the future)
-* Learning from a feature that is a proxy for target variable
+* Learning from a feature that is a proxy for target variable, but that doesn't generalize

 ### COVID-19 chest radiography (1)